 We generate revenue through laboratory services that are billed to Medicare, private medical insurance companies and to pharmaceutical companies who order our laboratory services, which can include sample collection kits, assay development, gene expression analysis, data analysis and reporting.
-Our revenue is generated from two revenue streams, contract revenue and assay revenue.
+Our revenue is generated from two revenue streams: contract revenue and assay revenue.
 Assay revenue can be highly variable as it is based on payments received by private insurance payors that are not under contract and can vary based on patient insurance coverage, deductibles and co-pays.
-Contract revenue is ordered by customers on projects that may span over several years.
+Contract revenue is ordered by customers on projects that may span over several years, which can be highly variable.
 Segments of these contracts may be increased, delayed or eliminated based on the success of each customers' clinical trials or other factors.
-We account for revenue in accordance with Accounting Standards Codification Topic 606, Revenue from Contracts with Customers, or ASC 606.
-The core principle of ASC 606 is that the Company recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
-The ASC 606 revenue recognition model consists of the following five steps: (1) identify the contracts with a customer, (2) identify the performance obligations in the contract, (3) determine the transaction price, (4) allocate the transaction price to the performance obligations in the contract and (5) recognize revenue when (or as) the entity satisfies a performance obligation.
-We adopted ASC 606 on January 1, 2019, using the modified retrospective method and elected to utilize Practical Expedient 1 to apply the modified retrospective method to only contracts which were open as of January 1, 2019.